ochotzas/DeepLScrapper/README.md

 ## Version History

+- 1.5.[0-2]
+    - Restructured the project
+    - Fixed the issue to using the library
+    - Updated the documentation regarding the changes
+- 1.[3-5].0
-- 1.4.0
+    - Initial release
     - Fixed issue with using the library in a multithreading environment
-- 1.3.0
-    - Initial release

 ## License